CrowdStrike/falcon-scripts/powershell/contain/README.md

 ## Troubleshooting
   - The configuration file cannot be read.
     - The configuration file includes encrypted API details.
 The file is not portable between users/computers.
 Simply delete FalconContain-Config.xml and run FalconContain.ps1 to build a new configuration file.
-  - A log of all session actions is saved in the working directory as FalconContainerMMddyy-HHmmss.log
+  - A log of all session actions is saved in the working directory as FalconContainMMddyy-HHmmss.log
   - More info about the Falcon Query Language can be found here (login required): https://falcon.crowdstrike.com/documentation/45/falcon-query-language-fql